 Is the immigrant population growing?

-New immigrant arrivals have fallen, mainly due to a decrease in the number of unauthorized immigrants coming to the U.S. The fall in the growth of the unauthorized immigrant population can partly be attributed to more Mexican immigrants leaving the U.S. than coming in.
+New immigrant arrivals have fallen, mainly due to a decrease in the number of unauthorized immigrants coming to the U.S. The drop in the unauthorized immigrant population can primarily be attributed to more Mexican immigrants leaving the U.S. than coming in.

-Looking forward, immigrants and their descendants are projected to account for 88% U.S. population growth through 2065, assuming current immigration trends continue.
-In addition to new arrivals, U.S. births to immigrant parents will be important to future U.S. growth.
-In 2016, the percentage of women giving birth in the past year was higher among immigrants (7.4%) than among the U.S. born (5.9%).
-While U.S.-born women gave birth to over 3 million children that year, immigrant women gave birth to more than 750,000.
+Looking forward, immigrants and their descendants are projected to account for 88% of U.S. population growth through 2065, assuming current immigration trends continue.
+In addition to new arrivals, U.S. births to immigrant parents will be important to future growth in the country’s population.
+In 2017, the percentage of women giving birth in the past year was higher among immigrants (7.5%) than among the U.S. born (5.8%).
+While U.S.-born women gave birth to more than 3 million children that year, immigrant women gave birth to about 780,000.

 How many immigrants have come to the U.S. as refugees?

-In fiscal 2017, a total of 53,716 refugees were resettled in the U.S. The largest origin group of refugees was the Democratic Republic of the Congo, followed by Iraq, Syria, Somalia, and Burma (Myanmar).
-Among all refugees admitted in that fiscal year, 22,861 are Muslims (43%) and 25,194 are Christians (47%).
-California, Texas and New York resettled nearly a quarter of all refugees admitted in fiscal 2016.
+In fiscal 2018, a total of 22,491 refugees were resettled in the U.S. The largest origin group of refugees was the Democratic Republic of the Congo, followed by Burma (Myanmar), Ukraine, Bhutan and Eritrea.
+Among all refugees admitted in that fiscal year, 3,495 are Muslims (16%) and 16,018 are Christians (71%).
+Texas, Washington, Ohio and California resettled more than a quarter of all refugees admitted in fiscal 2018.

 Where do most U.S. immigrants live?